stroblme/LowNoiseAirPurifier/README.md

 ## Assembly

 .. was easier than I thought.
 The filter comes with some foam-ring which initially had the wrong diameter to correctly seal the fan, but was easily removable.
+Some wooden-screws and due to the stiff filter frame the fans were mounted good enough for a test run.

 The fans were installed on both ends in an "Pull-Pull" configuration, as this is the intended airflow direction for this filter.